TheMrZZ/TheMrZZ/README.md

 ### Hello 👋

-I am an engineer with an entrepreuneurial mindset.
+I am an engineer and an entrepreneur.
 I love working on new challenges.

 - 👉 Most notably, I've been the CEO of [Keplair](https://www.keplair.com) for a year.
 In one year, I learned more than I ever dreamed of.
 - 🛠 I am the creator & maintainer of [Sandstone](https://www.sandstone.dev), an open-source framework for Minecraft Datapacks generation.